andrtell/plain-site/README.md

-# Quick site
+# Quick Static Site

-Quick static HTML site.
+My own quick and dirty way to get started with a static HTML site.

 ## Setup